awaescher/ObviousAwait/README.md

 <img src="docs/ObviousAwait.png" width="150">
 </p>

-If you ever had the joy of aysnc programming in .NET, you might have seen this guy:
+If you ever had the joy of async programming in .NET, you might have seen this guy:

     await anyTask.ConfigureAwait(false);